-2. Can I be stop and searched if I am read as a man coming out of the women's toilets?
+Can I be stopped and searched if I am read as a man coming out of the women's toilets?

 No. It is not up to you to explain yourself.
 It is up to them to justify how they are treating you and the law under which they are acting.

 Always ask: "Under What Power?: "Am I being detained?
 If so, under what power?"
 Under PACE there are limited things you can search for, e.g. items that could be used to cause criminal damage.
 Being read as a man coming out of a women's toilet is not one of those things.

-3. Am I putting myself in more danger by outing myself to a police officer?
+Am I putting myself in more danger by outing myself to a police officer?

 Legally, this should not be the case because of the Equality Act 2010.
 If you choose to out yourself as trans, you should absolutely tell the officers that you expect to be treated with respect and in accordance with the Equality Act, under which gender reassignment is a protected characteristic.

 However, transphobia is rife, and therefore how you are treated at the time will depend on the individual cop.

-If you have a negative experience during a Stop and Search, whether that be due to transphobia or any other reason, get in touch with GBC.
-We can put you in touch with a solicitor who can help you make a complaint against the officers if you wish.
+If you have a bad experience due to transphobia in police custody, please contact GBC and we can put you in touch with a solicitor who can help you make a complaint against the officers in question.